-If binoculars aren’t 100% indispensable to bird watching, they’re pretty close.
+If binoculars aren’t 100% indispensable to birdwatching, they’re pretty close.
 For almost any bird that crosses your path, a good pair of binoculars will show you fine details, make colors pop out of shadows, and improve your chance of identifying what you’ve seen.
-For most bird watchers, binoculars soon become almost an extension of their bodies.

-That said, decades of binocular R&D by the top brands has started to trickle down into their lower-priced models, and you’ll be amazed at the image quality you can now get from binoculars priced at a few hundred dollars.
-Factored out over 20 or more years of bird watching, that’s a pretty good deal.
+And in even better news , decades of binocular R&D has made it possible to put advanced materials into lower-priced models.
+You’ll be amazed at the image quality you can now get from binoculars priced at a few hundred dollars.
+Factored out over 20 or more years of birdwatching, that’s a pretty good deal.

 All About Birds is a free resource